Gnosder/GameMastering/DungeonHack/rules.md

     All spent Doom become Destiny at the end of the scene

 # Health and Damage
-Each player character has 5 HP by default
-Each attack does 1 damage by default
+Each player character has 5 HP by default; 3 stamina HP, 2 Meat HP Each attack does 1 damage by default
 If a 6 is rolled damage is increased by 1
-At the end of each encounter characters that are at or above 3 HP heal 1 HP
+With a brief rest all stamina HP is recovered

 # Recovery
 Resting recovers all HP, unless the character is below 3 in which case they recover 1 HP (2 with bed rest and medicine)